opensearch-project/project-website/_community_members/hnyng.md

 permalink: '/community/members/jackie-han.html'
 ---

-Jackie Han is a software engineer at AWS. focusing mostly on anomaly detection in OpenSearch.
+Jackie Han is a software engineer at AWS. focusing mostly on anomaly detection and flow framework in OpenSearch.